intel-unesp-mcp/infieri2019-session1/README.md

 # Practical Exercises - Part 1 #

-## Introduction to the Intel Xeon Phi coprocessor ##
+## Introduction to the Intel® Xeon Phi™ coprocessor ##

 ### 1.1 Goals ###

-Activities start with a brief overview of the Xeon Phi coprocessor hardware and software architecture, followed by a series of practical exercises.
-The exercises will show you some of the tools available for getting information about the Intel Xeon Phi coprocessors and monitor how their internal resources are being used.
+Activities start with a brief overview of the Xeon Phi™ coprocessor hardware and software architecture, followed by a series of practical exercises.
+The exercises will show you some of the tools available for getting information about the Intel® Xeon Phi™ coprocessors and monitor how their internal resources are being used.
 You will have an introductory contact with the essential tools and configuration options for managing the coprocessor operating environment.

-### 1.2 Overview of the Xeon Phi hardware architecture ###
+### 1.2 Overview of the Xeon Phi™ hardware architecture ###

-Intel Xeon Phi coprocessors have been designed as a supplement to the Intel Xeon processor family.
+Intel® Xeon Phi™ coprocessors have been designed as a supplement to the Intel Xeon processor family.
 These computing accelerators feature the MIC (Many Integrated Core) architecture, which enables fast and energy-efficient execution of High Performance Computing (HPC) applications utilizing massive thread parallelism, vector arithmetic and streamlined memory access.
-The term “Many Integrated Core” is used to distinguish the Intel Xeon Phi product family from the “Multi-Core” family of Intel Xeon processors.
+The term “Many Integrated Core” is used to distinguish the Intel® Xeon Phi™ product family from the “Multi-Core” family of Intel Xeon processors.

-The Xeon Phi card can be thought of as a computer board containing the coprocessor silicon chip with up to 61 cores, their associated caches, and memory controllers, which is in turn surrounded by GDDR5 memory chips, a flash memory, a system management controller, sensors, and miscellaneous electronics and connectors to attach it into a host computer system.
-The whole coprocessor card is what is commonly just called the Xeon Phi coprocessor.
+The Xeon Phi™ card can be thought of as a computer board containing the coprocessor silicon chip with up to 61 cores, their associated caches, and memory controllers, which is in turn surrounded by GDDR5 memory chips, a flash memory, a system management controller, sensors, and miscellaneous electronics and connectors to attach it into a host computer system.
+The whole coprocessor card is what is commonly just called the Xeon Phi™ coprocessor.
 A schematic view of the key components of the coprocessor card is shown in Figure 1.
 The flash memory is used to store the coprocessor bootstrap code, similar to the BIOS in an Intel Xeon processor platform.
 The System Management Controller (SMC) handles information coming from sensors that measure temperature, voltage, and current.
-The different Xeon Phi coprocessor models vary on such factors as number of cores, memory size and speed, thermal solutions and form factor.
+The different Xeon Phi™ coprocessor models vary on such factors as number of cores, memory size and speed, thermal solutions and form factor.

 ![infieri01_pic01](img/infieri01_pic01.png)

-**Figure 1: Intel Xeon Phi coprocessor card schematic**
+**Figure 1: Intel® Xeon Phi™ coprocessor card schematic**

 At a high level, the coprocessor silicon chip consists of up to 61 processor cores based on the Intel Pentium architecture (P54C[^3]) with